 If the police can't find an offender for the crime, or the offender is found but there is not enough evidence to lay charges, you should be contacted by the police investigator to tell you the reasons why.

-This doesn’t mean that the police do not believe your story, or that you weren’t a victim of crime.
 If new evidence is found, the police may re-open the investigation.

 You can still:

-- get information and support from us
+- get information and advice from the Victims of Crime Helpline

 - apply for financial assistance.